josuem4918/html-portfolio/README.md

 # html-portfolio
-A simple portfolio about myself using nothing but HTML
+A minimalist portfolio showcasing my work and achievements, created entirely with HTML.